Fat Lever: Professional career

-Portland Trail Blazers (1982-1984)
+Portland Trail Blazers (1982–1984)

 Lever was selected by the Portland Trail Blazers with the 11th pick in the 1982 NBA draft out of Arizona State.
 While at ASU, his guard-tandem teammate was Byron Scott, who left school early (1983) to sign with the San Diego Clippers.
 In his NBA debut, Lever recorded 9 points, 7 assists and 4 steals in a road loss against the Kansas City Kings.
 On January 20, Lever recorded his first career double-double with 14 points and 13 assists in a road loss against the Mavericks.
 Three days later, Lever recorded his second career double-double when he had 11 points and 10 assists in a road win over the Spurs.
 On March 20, Lever scored a season-high 19 points to go along with 6 assists as the Trailblazers beat the Nuggets.

 During his rookie season, Lever averaged 7.8 points per game, 2.8 rebounds per game, 5.3 assists per game, and 1.9 steals per game.

+The following season, on December 3, 1983, Lever scored a then-career-high 28 points off the bench, including a three point shot to send the game into overtime, during a 128–122 win over the New Jersey Nets.

-Denver Nuggets (1984-1990)
+Denver Nuggets (1984–1990)

 Lever was considered one of the NBA's best point guards in the late 1980s while playing for the Denver Nuggets.

 In his debut with the Nuggets, Lever recorded 14 points and 12 assists in a win over the Warriors.
 On November 6, Lever recorded a double-double of 24 points and 18 assists in a road win over the Lakers, the first time it happened in Nuggets history.
 On March 9 against the Pacers, Lever recorded his first career triple-double with 13 points, 15 assists and a career-high 10 steals.
 On April 10, Lever recorded a double-double of 26 points and 18 assists in a road loss against the Los Angeles Clippers.
 At that time, he joined Magic Johnson (in 1982–83) as the only players since the ABA-NBA merger to have at least 2 regular season games with 24 points and 18 assists.

 In his first season with the Nuggets, Lever averaged 12.8 points per game, 5.0 rebounds per game, 7.5 assists per game, and 2.5 steals per game.
 The next season, Lever continued his impressive performance for the Nuggets.
 On November 12, 1985, Lever recorded his first 30-point double-double as he recorded 31 points, 12 assists, and 9 rebounds in a road loss to the Rockets.

 Despite his size (6 feet 3 inches), Lever regularly led the Nuggets in rebounding.
 He is the Nuggets' all-time franchise leader in steals and was 2nd in career assists.
 He is one of only three players in NBA history to record 15 plus points, rebounds, and assists in a single playoff game (the others being Wilt Chamberlain and Jason Kidd).